-The Company has delegated the investment management of the portfolio to Puma Investment Management Limited and administration services to PI Administration Services Limited.
-Further details of the transactions with these entities are disclosed in the Directors' Report on pages 75 and in note 3 of the financial statements.
+The Company has delegated the investment management of the portfolio to Puma Investment Management Limited.
+Further details of the transactions with these entities are disclosed in the Directors' Report in pages 62 and in note 3 of the financial statements.

-Transactions with Key Management Personnel are disclosed within the Directors' Report from pages 74 to 77.
+Transactions with Key Management Personnel are disclosed within the Directors Report from pages 62 to 65.